websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/using-inventory-management.md

 ## Setting a Safety Stock

-In addition to configuring a [Low Stock Action](./low-stock-action.md), store managers can also set a quantity as Safety Stock.
+Users can also set a quantity as Safety Stock; safety stock is the inventory physically located in a warehouse but has been to set aside and made unavailable for sale.
+This could be for a prospective order or the items are to be sold on a different channel.
 Once a quantity has been entered, it reduces the number of stock available for sale in that particular warehouse.

 To set a safety stock quantity: